muratk5n/thirdwave/en/README.md

 cohorts utilized, resurrected the same escapist fantasy to handle a similar trauma.
 The empire was gone, and the new nation needed something "different".
-The founders served up the nomadic Turk from faraway lands, just like Nazis had dreamt up an Aryan from Atlantis.
+The founders served up the nomadic Turk from faraway lands, just like Nazis had dreamt up the Aryan from Atlantis.

 ---